cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_11-00-00_mallet-end-to-end-en.md

     sendTransaction({to: myContractAddress,gas:10000})

-## Getting help
+**Getting help

-When running Mallet in the command-line interface, the help command can be useful.
-This opens the **Readme file** in your default web browser:
+The `help` command can be useful When running Mallet in the CLI.
+This command opens the **Readme file** in your default web browser:

     help()

-Or you can [Join IOHK | Devnets on Slack](https://join.slack.com/t/iohkdevnets/shared_invite/zt-jvy74l5h-Bhp5SQajefwjig72BIl73A), where the community helps each other
+Alternatively, [Join IOHK | Devnets on Slack](https://join.slack.com/t/iohkdevnets/shared_invite/zt-jvy74l5h-Bhp5SQajefwjig72BIl73A), to obtain help from the community.